iduartgomez/rustypy/README.md

 ```
 RustyPy requires Python 3.5 or more and works with Rust stable.

-In Rust the package [cpython](https://github.com/dgrunwald/rust-cpython)
+To target Python from Rust the package [cpython](https://github.com/dgrunwald/rust-cpython)
 is required to initialize the package.

 ## Documentation